Towards active learning: A stopping criterion for the sequential sampling of grain boundary degrees of freedom: Introduction

 Recently, Kroll et al.~\cite{kroll2022efficient} have proposed a method along these lines.
 It combines a statistical sampling of the parameter space via a sequential design of experiment approach with a Kriging interpolator to estimate the energy function.
 Using the jackknife variance, the choice of the next point in the sequential design is a compromise between sampling the region of largest fluctuations and avoiding a clustering of data points.
 In this way, the cusps of the energy can be found within a small number of iterations and refined as desired.

 To turn this approach into an active learning method, one needs to answer the question: when is the sequential sampling good enough to stop the atomistic simulations?
 The answer sounds simple -- when all relevant cusps of the grain boundary energy have been found and the predicted energies in unsampled regions are accurate enough.
-However, to express this answer in measurable quantities and implement it in terms of an automated stopping criterion is not equally obvious, for the following reasons: \begin{itemize} \item There is no way to calculate the absolute error of the predicted values, since the true energy distribution is unknown. \item There is no way to determine a priori the number of cusps, even in a low-dimensional subspace of the 5D parameter space. \end{itemize} Thus, what is needed is a measure for the convergence of the energy prediction, which is based only on the already calculated data, and a definition of a \emph{sufficient number of cusps} to describe all relevant features of the grain boundary energy variation.
+However, to express this answer in measurable quantities and implement it in terms of an automated stopping criterion is not equally obvious, for the following reasons: \begin{itemize} \item There is no way to determine a priori the number of cusps, even in a low-dimensional subspace of the 5D parameter space. \item There is no way to calculate the absolute error of the predicted values, since the true energy distribution is unknown. \end{itemize} Thus, what is needed is a measure for the convergence of the energy prediction, which is based only on the already calculated data, and a definition of a {sufficient number of cusps} to describe all relevant features of the grain boundary energy variation.
 In this work, we develop such a measure, which addresses both aspects and use it to define a stopping criterion for a sequential sampling algorithm.

 In addition to the new stopping criterion for sequential sampling of grain boundary energies, this work extends the methodology of \cite{kroll2022efficient} for the 1D subspace of symmetrical tilt grain boundaries (energy as a function of misorientation) to the two-dimensional subspace of energies as function of GB plane inclination.
 This creates the additional challenges of how to choose an initial design for the fundamental zone (FZ) of the 2D subspace, and how to properly interpolate the energy on a suitable grid.
 The fundamental zone is the minimum area, from which the whole inclination subspace can be constructed by symmetry operations such as rotation and reflections.
-The concept of fundamental zones itself is described in \citep{homer2015grain}.
+The concept of fundamental zones itself is described in \cite{homer2015grain}.
 The different instances of interpolation in 2D will be explained below.